NEROGENG/ndn-beacon/README.md

 This refers to the sample Node.js command line app running on macOS.
 #### Environment
 Laptop: MacBook Pro (Retina, 13-inch, Late 2013) OS: macOS 10.13.2

 Language: Javascript

 Bluetooth Library: noble (Node.js)

 NDN Library: NDN-JS

 #### Setup
-1. Follow this noble  guide  to get Node.js and noble installed.
+1. Follow this [noble guide](https://github.com/sandeepmistry/noble/blob/master/README.md) to get Node.js and noble installed.
 Try out a few examples provided in the repo to make sure you have the correct setup.
 2. Master branch noble is not working for macOS as of 1/8/2018.
-Follow this  issue , and run "npm install git://github.com/jacobrosenthal/noble.git#highsierra" instead during installation.
+Follow this [issue](https://github.com/sandeepmistry/noble/issues/679), and run "npm install git://github.com/jacobrosenthal/noble.git#highsierra" instead during installation.
 #### Code Overview
 The producer app code should be commented an readable.
 Written below is an overview of the app.
 Reader should be familiar with the concept of NDN interest/data and BLE central/service/characteristic and Node.js.
 As a central device, there are three important aspects.